topo-gps/ios-manual/en/main/dashboard.rst

 Route button
 ------------
-By tapping the route button on the right hand side of the dashboard (arrowed icon) the :ref:`routes screen <sec-routes>` will appear.
+By tapping the route button on the right hand side of the dashboard (arrowed icon) the :ref:`routes screen <sec-routes-screen>` will appear.
 In this screen you can do everything with routes, like loading, planning, generating, routes and importing routes.

 .. _ss-panel: